rdmolony/til/block-duplicate-records-being-saved-in-django.md

-# How to prevent duplicate records being saved
+# Block duplicate records being saved in django

 I want to save unique flags indicating faulty time-series data to a database.
 I want `Django` to raise an error if an attempt is made to save a record that already exists.
 I could write some logic to catch this prior to writing the data each time but I'd rather have a validator at the model level.